athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

     to the model and may correspond to a separate lag observation.
 Each row will represent a sample and will correspond to a new example with input and output components.

-ˆ Feature: A column in a dataset, such as a lag observation for a time series dataset.
+- Feature: A column in a dataset, such as a lag observation for a time series dataset.

-     Sample: A row in a dataset, such as an input and output sequence for a time series dataset.
+    - Sample: A row in a dataset, such as an input and output sequence for a time series dataset.

 For example, our univariate time series may look as follows: